lexibank/tlopo/out/vol3/chapter2.md

 #### 3.1.3.
 Freshwater swamp forest

 Freshwater swamp forests occur on larger islands in areas where the water table, often brackish, is near the surface and during high-rainfall seasons sometimes above it.
 These locations are typically flat areas near the coast with poorly drained soils.
 In NW Island Melanesia, all large tracts of freshwater swamp forest are found in Bougainville and the Solomons.
 They are few and small in the Bismarcks: there are patches on the north coast of New Britain, two deltas in the south of New Ireland, and a small amount (about 7%) on Manus Island and Los Negros (Paijmans 1976:37-48, [Mueller-Dombois & Fosberg 1998](../sources/MuellerDomboisandFosberg1998):51-52,60,71, [Freyne & Bell 1982](../sources/FreyneandBell1982)).
-Since the homeland of POc speakers was quite clearly in the Bismarcks, no chap- ter in the present volume is devoted to freshwater swamp forest.
+Since the homeland of POc speakers was quite clearly in the Bismarcks, no chapter in the present volume is devoted to freshwater swamp forest.
 The trees characteristic of this habitat are in any case all found elsewhere, usually in lowland rain forests.

 <a id="s-3-1-4"></a>